-- (1) Includes approximately \$5 million, \$6 million and \$7 million of allocated costs and expenses for items that would be paid to NRG as Manager under the Management Services Agreement after consummation of this offering for the fiscal years ended December 31, 2010, 2011 and 2012, respectively.
-Also includes approximately \$2 million of such costs and expenses for the three months ended March 31, 2012 and 2013.
-See "Certain Relationships and Related Party Transactions-Management ServiceAgreement-Reimbursement of Expenses and Certain Taxes" for a description of such costs and expenses. - (2) Our unconsolidated affiliates include CVSR, Avenal and GenConn. - (3) Adjusted EBITDA is a non-GAAP financial measure.
+(1) Includes approximately \$5 million, \$6 million and \$8 million of allocated costs and expenses for items that would be paid to NRG as Manage under the Management Services Agreement after consummation of this offering for the fiscal years ended December 31, 2010, 2011 and 2012 respectively.
+See "Certain Relationships and Related Party Transactions-Management Services Agreement-Reimbursement of Expenses and Certain Taxes" for a description of such costs and expenses.

+- (2) Our unconsolidated affiliates include CVSR, Avenal and GenConn. - (3) Adjusted EBITDA is a non-GAAP financial measure.
 This measurement is not recognized in accordance with GAAP and should not be viewed as an alternative to GAAP measures of performance.
 The presentation of Adjusted EBITDA should not be construed as an inference that our future results will be unaffected by unusual or non-recurring items.

-We define Adjusted EBITDA as net income less interest income and equity in earnings of unconsolidated affiliates before net interest expense, income taxes and depreciation, amortization and accretion, as adjusted for contract amortization, pro-rata adjusted earnings before interest expense, depreciation, amortization and income taxes, mark-to-market gains or losses, asset write offs and impairments and factors that we do not consider indicative of future operating performance.
-We collectively group together equity earnings in unconsolidated affiliates and the pro-rata adjusted earnings before interest expense, depreciation, amortization and income taxes from our unconsolidated affiliates and refer to these amounts as adjustments to reflect our pro-rata share of Adjusted EBITDA in unconsolidated affiliates.
-We believe Adjusted EBITDA is useful to investors in evaluating our operating performance because: • securities analysts and other interested parties use such calculations as a measure of financial performance and debt service capabilities; and • it is used by our management for internal planning purposes, including aspects of our consolidated operating budget and capital expenditures.
+We define Adjusted EBITDA as net income less interest income and equity in earnings of unconsolidated affiliates before net interest expens income taxes and depreciation, amortization and accretion, as adjusted for contract amortization, pro-rata adjusted earnings before interest expense, depreciation, amortization and income taxes from our unconsolidated affiliates, mark-to-market gains or losses, asset write offs and impairments and factors that we do not consider indicative of future operating performance.
+We collectively group together equity earnings ir unconsolidated affiliates and the pro-rata adjusted earnings before interest expense, depreciation, amortization and income taxes from our unconsolidated affiliates and refer to these amounts as adjustments to reflect our pro-rata share of Adjusted EBITDA in unconsolidated affiliates.
+We believe Adjusted EBITDA is useful to investors in evaluating our operating performance because:

+- securities analysts and other interested parties use such calculations as a measure of financial performance and debt service capabilities; and - it is used by our management for internal planning purposes, including aspects of our consolidated operating budget and capital expenditures.

 Adjusted EBITDA has limitations as an analytical tool, and you should not consider it in isolation or as a substitute for analysis of our results as reported under GAAP.
-Some of these limitations include: • it does not reflect our cash expenditures or future requirements for capital expenditures or contractual commitments; • it does not reflect changes in, or cash requirements for, working capital; • it does not reflect significant interest expense or the cash requirements necessary to service interest or principal payments on our outstanding debt; • it does not reflect payments made or future requirements for income taxes; • it adjusts for contract amortization, mark-to-market gains or losses, asset write offs, impairments and factors that we do not consider indicative of future performance; • although it reflects adjustments for factors that we do not consider indicative of future performance, we may, in the future, incur expenses similar to the adjustments reflected in our calculation of Adjusted EBITDA in this prospectus; and • although depreciation and amortization are non-cash charges, the assets being depreciated and amortized will often have to be replaced in the future and Adjusted EBITDA does not reflect cash requirements for such replacements.
+Some of these limitations include:

+- it does not reflect our cash expenditures or future requirements for capital expenditures or contractual commitments; - it does not reflect changes in, or cash requirements for, working capital; - it does not reflect significant interest expense or the cash requirements necessary to service interest or principal payments on our outstanding debt; - it does not reflect payments made or future requirements for income taxes; - it adjusts for contract amortization, mark-to-market gains or losses, asset write offs, impairments and factors that we do not consider indicative of future performance; - although it reflects adjustments for factors that we do not consider indicative of future performance, we may, in the future, incur expenses similar to the adjustments reflected in our calculation of Adjusted EBITDA in this prospectus; and - although depreciation and amortization are non-cash charges, the assets being depreciated and amortized will often have to be replace in the future and Adjusted EBITDA does not reflect cash requirements for such replacements.

 Investors are encouraged to evaluate each adjustment and the reasons we consider it appropriate for supplemental analysis.